JiHong88/suneditor/README.md

 // Set "options.editorCSSText" style.
 // Define the style of the edit area
-// It can also be defined with the "setOptions" method, but the "setEditorCSSText" method does not render the editor again. editor.setEditorCSSText('font-family: cursive; font-size: 10px;');
+// It can also be defined with the "setOptions" method, but the "setEditorStyle" method does not render the editor again. editor.setEditorStyle('font-family: cursive; font-size: 10px;');

 // Copies the content of the suneditor into a [textarea]
 // * not working during enabled codeView mode